smokephisticated/smokephisticated/pages/bowls/bowls.md

 <h2 class="heading-center">We're here to guide you to your next bowl/hand pipe purchase</h2>

-The purpose of this guide is to introduce smokers to a diverse list of the highest quality/best-value tabacco/medical herb bowls.
+The purpose of this guide is to introduce smokers to a diverse list of the most popular and highest quality tabacco/medical herb bowls.

 But why should you hear us out?